1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can it come back later?

-Yes; lymphocytic colitis can relapse after treatment, so ongoing monitoring and sometimes maintenance therapy may be necessary.
+Yes; the lymphocytic colitis may recur again after treatment, and thus constant monitored treatment and maintenance therapy may be required.

 Related Blogs